Applying for Aid

 - Be sure that you list UW-Superior as one of your college choices.
 The UW-Superior Title IV School Code is 003925.

-- File your FAFSA as soon as possible after January 1.
-UW-Superior's priority filing date is March 15.
+- File your FAFSA as soon as possible after October 1, 2017 for the 2018-2019 school year.
+UW-Superior's priority filing date is January 15, 2018 for the 2018-2019 school year.
 Students whose applications are processed and completed by this date will receive the best financial aid package available to them.
-In order to have your application processed and completed by this date, we recommend that you file your FAFSA for the upcoming academic year by February 15.
+In order to have your application processed and completed by this date, we recommend that you file your FAFSA for the upcoming academic year by December 15, 2017.
+You can still file your FAFSA for the 2017-2018 academic year at fafsa.gov.

 - If you are a transfer student, and have already filed the FAFSA for the current academic year, you do not need to file again.
 Instead, go to FAFSA, and select "Add or delete a school code".
 Add UW-Superior's school code; it is 003925.
 Your financial aid will not automatically transfer from one school to the next.